kaizen-ai/kaizenflow/sorrentum_sandbox/tutorial.sorrentum_dev_container.md

           `-- project_template
   ```

 - `common/`: contains abstract system interfaces for the different blocks of the
   Sorrentum ETL pipeline
   - Read the code top to bottom to get familiar with the interfaces
     ```
     > vi $GIT_ROOT/sorrentum_sandbox/common/*.py
     ```
 - `devops/`: contains the Dockerized Sorrentum data node
-  - it contains the Airflow task scheduler and its DAGs
+  - It contains the Airflow task scheduler and its DAGs
-  - it can run any Sorrentum data nodes, like the ones in `examples/systems`
+  - It can run any Sorrentum data nodes, like the ones in `examples/systems`
 - `docker_common/`: common code for Docker tasks
 - `examples/`:
   - `systems`: contains several examples of end-to-end Sorrentum data nodes